iagocanalejas/andiag-mvp/README.md

       - ``` getPresenter().onViewCreated(); ``` is called in your onViewCreated method
       - Presenters will be attached between ```onViewCreated(...)``` and ```onDestroyView(...)``` but you can instantiate it before if presenter is implemented as singleton.

-You can user our **extension library** [AndIag-MVP-Utils](https://github.com/iagocanalejas/andiag-mvp-utils)

 # Usage Example for Activities
   1. Configure your gradle:

-    Add this lines your root-folder gradle
+    Add this lines your root-folder gradle:
     ```ruby
     allprojects {
       repositories {